List of May Bukas Pa episodes and chapters

-May Bukas Pa is a Philippine religious-themed television series, inspired by the 1955 Spanish film, Marcelino pan y vino.
+May Bukas Pa is a Philippine religious-themed television series, inspired by the 1955 Spanish film Marcelino pan y vino and 1981 anime Superbook.
 Directed by Jerome Chavez Pobocan, Jojo A. Saguin, and Erick C. Salud, it is topbilled by Zaijian Jaranilla together with an ensemble cast.
 It is a revival of the 2000–2001 series of the same name produced by Viva Television (now Studio Viva).
 Guest casts and addition of characters to the show are shown on each chapter.

-The original cut version of the series aired on ABS-CBN's Primetime Bida evening block from February 2, 2009 to February 5, 2010, replacing Precious Time.
-An extended version of the show with a deleted scene of its finale episode 263 was then aired on the network's sister channel Jeepney TV from March 11 to December 5, 2013.
-Four specials and one film in relation to the series were aired from May 8, 2010 to April 27, 2014, three of which during the three-year hiatus between two airing versions of the television series proper and one after the extended was finished due to being cumulated from previous specials.
+The original broadcast cut version of the series aired on ABS-CBN's Primetime Bida evening block from February 2, 2009 to February 5, 2010, replacing Precious Time.
+After a two-year hiatus, an extended clean feed version of the show with a deleted scene of its finale episode 263 was released from July 2012 to December 5, 2013 where some episodes on TFC website replaced the former and continued through airing on its sister channel Jeepney TV from March 11, 2013.
+Four specials and one station ID in reference to the series were aired.